MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: DSL in MINERVAS

 \section{DSL in MINERVAS}

-As the user interface, DSL is an essential part of our system.
-It empowers our pipeline to handle different data synthesis requirements.
 We design the DSL under two principles: flexibility and ease of use.
-For flexibility, we use the Python programming language.
+For flexibility, we use the Python programming language as the host to build our internal DSL.
 Using its mechanism for assignment, arithmetic, loop, and function, users familiar with Python can easily manipulate data using our DSL.
 Users can also implement any algorithm for configuring and modifying scene attributes.
 For ease of use, we provide several built-in samplers for users to easily generate diverse scenes for domain randomization.

 In this section, we show some use cases by the built-in functions and samplers of our system.
-Due to the space limitations, we refer readers to our project page for more examples and DSL documentation.
+Due to the space limitations, we refer readers to our project page for more examples.

-\PAR{Basic usage.} As our pipeline contains three different process stages, we provide corresponding processors, \ie, \texttt{SceneProcessor}, \texttt{EntityProcessor}, and \texttt{PixelProcessor} for users to manipulate data in different stages.
-To write DSL for a specific stage, the user needs to declare a class inheriting from corresponding built-in processor class.
-Then, the user needs to write their customized operations in the \texttt{process} function.
+\textbf{Basic usage.} As our pipeline contains three different process stages, we provide corresponding processors, i.e., \mintinline{python}{SceneProcessor}, \mintinline{python}{EntityProcessor}, and \mintinline{python}{PixelProcessor} for users to manipulate data in each stage.
+To write DSL for a specific stage, the users need to declare a class inheriting from the corresponding built-in processor class.
+Then, the users need to write their customized operations in the \mintinline{python}{process} function.

-\PAR{Scene filtering.} In the Scene Process Stage, users could use DSL to filter scenes according to their requirements.
-The following code shows how to select the scenes with less than two rooms, and each room area should be larger than $20 \textrm{m}^2$:

-We declare a class \texttt{SceneFilter} for the Scene Process Stage by inheriting the \texttt{SceneProcessor} class.
-Customized scene filtering operation are implemented in the \texttt{process} function.
+\textbf{Scene filtering.} In the Scene Process Stage, users could use DSL to filter scenes according to their requirements.
+The following code shows how to select the scenes with more than two rooms, and each room area should be larger than $20 \textrm{m}^2$: \begin{pythoncode} class SceneFilter(SceneProcessor): def process(self): if len(self.get_rooms) <= 2: self.filter_out() for room in self.get_rooms(): if room.area < 20: self.filter_out() \end{pythoncode} We declare a class \mintinline{python}{SceneFilter} for the Scene Process Stage by inheriting the \mintinline{python}{SceneProcessor} class.
+Customized scene filtering operation are implemented in the \mintinline{python}{process} function.